-Keep reading to learn more as we take a look at 11 of the most famous black country singers you may know, as well as others with whom you may not be familiar yet.
+Keep reading to learn more as we take a look at 21 of the greatest and most famous black country singers you may know, as well as others with whom you may not be familiar yet.

 Related: Check out our list of other famous black singers here.

 Born and raised in South Carolina, music was a huge part of Darius Rucker‘s family.
 The family attended church every Sunday, where Rucker heard the influence of religious music, and his father was in a gospel band called The Traveling Echoes.

 Rucker found the bulk of his professional success with Hootie and the Blowfish after their formation at the University of South Carolina in 1986, going on to top pop music charts throughout the 1990s and early 2000s.
 He struck out on a solo career in 2001 with his debut album, The Return of Mongo Slade.

 In 2008, Rucker launched his foray into country music with Capitol Records Nashville and became the second-ever Black artist to top Billboard‘s Hot Country Songs list after Charley Pride.